-Dessert of Your Dreams: This Dairy-Free Banana Pudding Parfait
+This Dairy-Free Banana Pudding Parfait Is Our Dream Dessert

-With layers of thick vanilla custard and graham cracker crumble, you’d never guess these Banana Pudding Parfaits are gluten & grain-free and can be made without any dairy.
+With layers of thick vanilla custard and graham cracker crumble, you’d never guess these Banana Pudding Parfaits are gluten and grain free and can be made without any dairy.
 Our Beef Gelatin makes the custard smooth and creamy, without taking away from the sweet vanilla flavor.
 Layer them with fresh banana slices and whipped coconut cream and you’ve got an easy to make, show-stopping treat!

 RELATED: How to Make Coconut Greek Yogurt